Clubs, Coaches, Volunteers Newsletter January 2024

 Release the pressure

-We invite local clubs and other organisations across Kent & Medway to get behind this important and timely campaign.
+We invite local clubs and other organisations across Kent and Medway to get behind this important and timely campaign.
 We’ve produced a campaign toolkit with editable posters, social media graphics and suggested tweets for local clubs, national governing bodies of sport and other organisations to use in their own promotion of the campaign.

 Children’s Mental Health Week